Providence Steam Roller: Other Steam Roller teams

 A team known as the Providence Huskies (the Steam Roller had used a husky-like dog as their mascot, so this team may have been a continuation of or successor to the Steam Roller) played during the 1933 season.
 The Huskies earned a perfect season, the only season in the professional or semi-professional record books to have not allowed their opponents to score a single point over an entire season.
 In 1936 an unrelated Providence Steam Roller team played in the New England Football League for one season.

 The Steam Roller name was revived by Pearce Johnson, one of the original team's founders.
 The subsequent Steamrollers played on a near-continuous basis since that point as a semi-pro, minor league, and independent team until 1942, when it moved to Springfield and became the Springfield Steamroller for 1943, and suspended operations shortly thereafter.
 The last three seasons of a "Providence Steamrollers" team were as a member of the Atlantic Coast Football League; in 1962, the Steamroller team was the league's runner-up, losing in the championship to the Paterson Miners in a double-overtime decision.
 The assets of the ACFL Steam Roller were bought and taken to the Continental Football League as the Rhode Island Indians, where the team played one last season in 1965.
 After the 1965 season, the team's franchise rights were turned over to famed baseball player Jackie Robinson and became the "Brooklyn Dodgers," which lasted one season.

-A Basketball Association of America franchise was also called the Providence Steamrollers.
+A Basketball Association of America franchise was named the Providence Steamrollers.
 The Steamrollers played for three seasons, beginning in 1946–1947.

 The name was revived again in 1988 for an Arena Football League team, the New England Steamrollers.

 A rare home movie showing the Providence Steamrollers playing the Framingham Lion Tamers was recently discovered and preserved by Northeast Historic Film, a regional moving image archive in New England.